 Paradise Rotary was sponsored in April 1946 by the Chico Rotary Club as an evening club.
 Officers were elected at large and not from the board of directors.
 At the end of the first year, there were 29 members which grew to 41 at the end of the second year.

-Like most Rotary Clubs, PRC is devoted to community service, such as youth, health and welfare.
-The early club activities involved donations to both Boy and Girl scout troops, Campfire Girls, 4-H clubs, Little League, plus scholarships to deserving high and college students.
+Like most Rotary Clubs, PRC is devoted to community services, such as youth, health, and welfare.
+The early club activities involved donations to both Boy and Girl Scout troops, Campfire Girls, 4-H clubs, Little League, plus scholarships to deserving high and college students.
 The Paradise High student body president was permanently elected as an honorary member and was invited to all of the meetings.

 The club changed to a noon meeting in 1956, just ten years after the Charter.